NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Output of CardioLife TEC-7700K series is consistent with the declared description

-How can we know if the Acti-Biphasic defibrillation shock actually works?
+How can we know if the Acti-Biphasic defibrillation shock actually works on patients?

 The margin of error is so high for data from a small 75 investigated cases